oliviawestmacottssw/SSW.Rules.Content/rules/schema---do-you-use-triggers-for-denormalized-fields/rule.md

 ---

-Ideally you should be using computed columns as per https://rules.ssw.com.au/use-computed-columns-rather-than-denormalized-fields​
+Ideally you should be using computed columns as per https://rules.ssw.com.au/use-computed-columns-rather-than-denormalized-fields

-​​You can also have a denormalized field that is manually updated.
+You can also have a denormalized field that is manually updated.
 This should be the exception and not the rule.
 When used properly and sparingly, they can actually improve your application's performance.
 As an example:

 - You have an Orders table containing one record per order
 - You also have an OrderItems table which contains line items linked to the main OrderID, as well as subtotals for each line item
-- In your front end,​ you have a report showing the total for each order​
+- In your front end, you have a report showing the total for each order

 To generate this report, you can either: